Qrbaker/qrbaker.github.io/content/posts/personal-cloud/index.md

 limited manner.
 You can install it on two devices, and make a new folder somewhere (really, it can be _anywhere_) called "synced files", then share it.
 Just try dropping something in the folder and looking on the other device.

-Keep that going for a while (maybe copy everything from your DropBox or iCloud folder into it), then adjust and add as you feel comfortable.
+Keep that going for a while (maybe copy everything from your Dropbox or iCloud folder into it), then adjust and add as you feel comfortable.

 ---

-If you go back to my short list of needed things, I feel I can comfortably cross off item 1 with SyncThing.
+If you go back to my short list of needed things, I feel I can comfortably cross off item 1 with Syncthing.
 Item 2 is possible as well, but if I don't want to deal with setting up a folder for a single transfer, my favorite option is [Bitwarden Send](https://bitwarden.com/products/send/).
 I get the full features for free by running my own instance, but this is legitimately one tool I'm more okay using the hosted version of: by its nature, these files are meant to be